ray-project/enhancements/reps/2023-10-13-accelerator-support.md

 ##### Alternatives
 Other alternative APIs considered:

-Similar to `num_gpus`, having a top level parameter for each accelerator family:
+Similar to `num_gpus`, having a top level parameter for each accelerator family.
+One issue is that this will add many top level parameters to `.remote()` that users need to learn even though they don't use those accelerators.

 ```python
 @ray.remote(num_tpus=1)